ulixee/platform/client/docs/overview/sql.md

 By default all query are read-only (i.e., they must be SELECTs) unless you have special admin privileges.

-Click here to open the Ulixee SQL specification.
+More details are available in the [Ulixee SQL specification docs](../../sql).